 1. Tenure: It is a 15 years product with 16 years lock-in.
 The first year of investment is not counted for 15 years maturity.
 If you have opened the PPF a/c on 15 July’2000, then 15 years tenure will start from the end of FY 2000-2001 i.e. 31st March 2001.
 The maturity date, in this case, would be 31st March 2016.

-2. Deposit Limits : Minimum investment per financial year in PPF is Rs 500/- and w.e.f 1.12.2011 the maximum limit has been raised to Rs 1.50 lakh which was earlier Rs 1,00,000/- The deposit can be in one go or in number of flexible instalments not exceeding 12 per financial year.
+2. Deposit Limits: Minimum investment per financial year in PPF is Rs 500/- and w.e.f 1.12.2011 the maximum limit has been raised to Rs 1.50 lakh which was earlier Rs 1,00,000/- The deposit can be in one go or in a number of flexible installments not exceeding 12 per financial year.

-Please note that PPF (Public provident fund) a/c can be opened with initial deposit of Rs 100/- only.
+Please note that PPF (Public provident fund) a/c can be opened with an initial deposit of Rs 500/- only.

 3. Interest rates: The interest earned in PPF remains fixed for one quarter and is no longer guaranteed forever.
 It is actually benchmarked to the 10-year government bond yield and will be 0.25% higher than the average government bond yield.
-This rate will be declared every Quarter .
-The rate announced in April 16, and applicable till 30.06.16 is 8.1%.
+This rate will be declared every Quarter.

 The Interest is computed for a calendar month on the basis of the lowest balance in an account between the close of the 5th day and the end of the month and the Interest is credited to the account of the account holder at the end of the year.
 Thus it is advisable to deposit money in this before 5th of any month.